Content Regulation / Censorship, Artistic Expression

 The U.S. Supreme Court affirmed that the disparagement clause in the Lanham Act denying registration for trademarks that “may disparage any persons” was facially unconstitutional under the First Amendment.
 The U.S. Patent and Trademark Office (PTO) refused an Asian-American rock band registration of a trademark in the name of THE SLANTS on the basis that it fell foul of the disparagement clause that denies registration to a trademark if it “[c]onsists of or comprises immoral, deceptive, or scandalous matter; or matter which may disparage or falsely suggest a connection with persons, living or dead, institutions, beliefs, or national symbols, or bring them into contempt, or disrepute.”
 The Court reasoned that, by denying registration for trademarks that may disparage people living or dead along with “institutions, beliefs or symbols”, the disparagement clause constituted viewpoint discrimination and was therefore unconstitutional under the First Amendment.
 It rejected the Government’s argument that trademarks are “commercial speech” because, it said, even commercial speech is not subject to the government’s viewpoint discrimination.
-The Court also rejected the Government’s attempt to pass off trademarks as government speech, which affords a speaker no First Amendment protection at all, because to do so would enable government to silence the expression of disfavored viewpoints.
+The Court also rejected the Government’s attempt to pass off trademarks as government speech, because to do so would enable government to silence the expression of disfavored viewpoints.

 The Applicant, Simon Shiao Tam, sought to register the mark THE SLANTS for services identified as “entertainment in the nature of live performances by a musical band.”
 The trademark registration was refused on the grounds that the mark consisted of or included matter which may disparage or bring into contempt or disrepute persons, institutions, beliefs or national symbols under section 2(a) of the Lanham Act (“the disparagement clause”).
 Once the refusal was made final, Tam appealed and requested reconsideration.
 The examining attorney at the PTO denied this request finding that “there is . . . a substantial composite of persons who find the term in the applied for mark offensive.”
 Tam had submitted that he chose this moniker specifically in order to “reclaim” and “take ownership” of stereotypes about people of Asian ethnicity.